netbox-community/netbox-operator/README.md

 Restoration (via `preserveInNetbox: true`) works the same way as for IP Addresses and Prefixes — the VLAN is preserved in NetBox upon CR deletion and can be reclaimed when the VlanClaim is re-created.

-A **VlanGroup** resource manages a NetBox VLAN Group (a named container for organizing VLANs, optionally scoped to a Site and constrained to a `vidRangeStart`/`vidRangeEnd`).
+A **VlanGroup** resource manages a NetBox VLAN Group (a named container for organizing VLANs, optionally scoped to a Site and constrained to a `vidRangeStart`/`vidRangeEnd`) using the CR's Kubernetes object name as the NetBox VLAN Group name.
 Unlike `Vlan`, it has no claim counterpart — a VLAN Group is user-named rather than auto-allocated, so there's nothing to claim from a pool.

 # Restoration from NetBox